RGB-Tools/RGB-Documentation/state-transitions.md

 ![Alt text](img/stab1.png)

 Bob, in turn, possesses some unspent UTXO as well.
-This UTXO is completely unrelated to Alice's meaning that there is no direct spending event between them.
+This UTXO is completely unrelated to Alice's, meaning that there is no direct spending event making a connection between them.

 <!---
 ![Alt text](img/stab2a.png)